The-Software-Toolsmith/java-analyzer-framework-for-education/README.md

 ---

-This work is in affiliation with [Wentworth Institute of Technology](https://wit.edu), School of Computing and Data Science.
+I started this project while teaching at [Wentworth Institute of Technology](https://wit.edu), School of Computing and Data Science.

 Copyright © 2016-2026 David M Rosenberg, The Software Toolsmith